MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 #### PowerFx code snippet for creating the data table

-Here's a PowerFx code snippet that you can simply copy and directly paste into the Power Automate desktop designer window.
-This will add a [Create new data table](/articles/desktop-flows/actions-reference/variables#createnewdatatable) action with the expected set of fields to your flow.
+The following example is a PowerFx code snippet you can copy and paste directly into the Power Automate desktop designer window.
+This snippet adds a [Create new data table](/articles/desktop-flows/actions-reference/variables#createnewdatatable) action with the expected set of fields to your flow.

 ```json
 Variables.CreateNewDatatable InputTable: { ^['Name', 'Input', 'Expires in', 'Processing notes', 'Priority', 'Unique reference', 'Status', 'Delay until'], [$fx'', $fx'', $fx'', $fx'', $fx'', $fx'', $fx'', $fx''] } DataTable=> DataTable